Alpha Gamma Delta

-The fraternity provides various social, academic, leadership, and community service opportunities for collegiate members and alumnae.
-Throughout the organization's history, it has sponsored charities and causes via grants, scholarships, and volunteer hours.
-Its current initiative is a fight against hunger, for which it has partnered with the nonprofit organizations Feeding America and Meals on Wheels.

-Alpha Gamma Delta is one of 26 North American sororities that are members of the National Panhellenic Conference, an umbrella organization.
-Alpha Gamma Delta's international headquarters is located in Indianapolis, Indiana.
+Since its founding, Alpha Gamma Delta has initiated over 201,000 members and installed 199 collegiate chapters and more than 250 alumnae groups in the United States and Canada.
+Its current philanthropic initiative is a fight against hunger, partnered with the nonprofit organizations Feeding America and Meals on Wheels.
+Alpha Gamma Delta is a member of the National Panhellenic Conference.
+Its international headquarters is located in Indianapolis, Indiana.

 History

 Founding

-In 1904, efforts to introduce a new women's fraternity at Syracuse University began from eleven women and Dr. Wellesley Perry Coddington, a professor at the university who encouraged his students to form new fraternities and was instrumental in the early development of Alpha Gamma Delta.
+In 1904, efforts to introduce a new women's fraternity at Syracuse University began with eleven women and Dr. Wellesley Perry Coddington, a professor at the university who encouraged his students to form new fraternities and was instrumental in the early development of Alpha Gamma Delta.
 In May of that year, the founding women chose the fraternity's colors, motto, and badge.